 The fashion industry has been dynamic since the very beginning.
-Now, with the advent of digital age and the connectivity offered by internet, any new fashion trend that starts in a tiny corner of the world gets noticed and picked up by fashionistas around the globe.
-To gather more insights from the world of fashion, we decided to take a dive into the data that we aggregated from some of the most popular fashion retailers.
+Now, with the advent of the digital age and the connectivity offered by the internet, any new fashion trend that starts in a tiny corner of the world gets noticed and picked up by fashionistas around the globe.
+To gather more insights from the world of fashion, we decided to dive into the data that we aggregated from some of the most popular fashion retailers.
 Here are some of the interesting findings.

 We found some interesting insights from visualizing the color and category of products together.
 Black came out to be the common and most popular color across different categories, except ‘Toddler’ and ‘Baby’ which had no products in black.
 It’s also interesting that these two categories have the highest color diversity; childhood indeed is colorful!
 Contemporary styles are the least colorful of the group.
 The rarest color is Navy blue as it appears only in the ‘Shoes’ category.

 Most brands seem to be focusing on a maximum of three categories.
 Old Navy dominates in terms of the number of products available.
 Again, most of the leading brands have a wide collection for women.

 Most of the clothing products sold are machine washable.
 Polyester and Cotton are the most common materials in fashion products while Wool is the least used one.
 Products that need to be dry cleaned fall in the bottom three in terms of number.

 We found some links between the number of products available on a retailer’s website and the average prices.
 While GAP and Old Navy has the highest number of products in their catalogs, the prices fall between $8 – $40.
 However, with a very limited number of products listed, New York, Vince and Kate only have products with prices ranging from $80 – $400.